 We heavily use – and find a lot of value in – running virtual simulation tests, whether that be water flow, structural loading or user flow.
 However, real-life installations often present a less-than-perfect scenario, which allows the design to be tested to a level in which it may be forced to in the field.
 In this case, it could be insufficient water pressure or grit in the pipes.
 A physical build allows you to overcome real-world problems, which may not occur in a controlled environment.

 7. Learning to improvise

-When you are building something for the first time, like our four-meter waterfall, things don’t always go to plan or work as expected, which then requires improvisation in terms or materials or processes.
-In this case, our challenge was to get mains water four meters in the air with enough pressure to be able to allow the faucets to function at the correct flow rate.
-After suggestions and trials of pond pumps, shower pumps and gravity-fed water tanks to no avail, a trusty hosepipe from our warehouse bathrooms did the trick.
+When you are building something for the first time, like our four-metre waterfall, things don’t always go to plan or work as expected, which then requires improvisation in terms or materials or processes.
+In this case, our challenge was to get mains water four metres in the air with enough pressure to be able to allow the taps to function at the correct flow rate.
+After suggestions and trials of pond pumps, shower pumps and gravity-fed water tanks to no avail, a trusty hosepipe from our warehouse toilets did the trick.

 8. Teamwork spirit

 Another great thing about building a full-size experiment like our fountain is that you get to really work together across departments and learn from each other and share ideas while solving problems.
 Working with people outside of your skill set and getting hands-on allows a variety of expertise to come to the fore to find unexpected solutions.